arnav-makkar/AP-Assignments/Assignment01/README.md

 <br>
 Two interfaces, namely Human and Data store ArrayLists that are accessed by multiple classes.<br>
 Both runtime and compile-time polymorphism have been implemented(override and check_user_exits function in Student Class).<br>
-Finally encapsulation has been used in several places in the form of getters and setters.
+Encapsulation has been used in several places in the form of getters and setters.